 At Gold and Emerald golf courses in Wailea.
 Great food, beautifully presented, beautiful views.

 Spectacular oceanfront setting on one end of Kapalua Bay.
 The food is excellent and beautiful.

 The above are my ten favorite fine-dining (expensive) restaurants on Maui.
 But there are many more that are also excellent.
-Links to reviews, menu lists, and food photos for the above, plus all the rest of the best fine-dining restaurants are at
+Reviews, menu lists, and food photos for the above, plus all the rest of the best Maui fine-dining restaurants.

 MODERATE PRICED RESTAURANTS:

 (Note: These are “moderate” only relative to the even more expensive restaurants in the above section.
 Compared to back home, these are expensive.)

 Upstairs in the Rainbow Mall at 2439 South Kihei Road or at the Maui Tropical Plantation in its Mill House location.
 Lunch and dinner.
 Good variety of seafood, meat, flatbreads, sushi, and more in a beautiful atmosphere.

 In Kihei Kalama Villages at 1945 South Kihei Road.
 Breakfast, lunch, dinner, and late-night.
 Excellent food at moderate prices.